 The reason for my disliking is simple.
 It seems that Apache OpenOffice does not care about the ease of installation.
-It doesn’t have one single installation file which you can download and double click to install.
+It doesn’t have one single installation file which you can download and double-click to install.
 To me, it’s just bad packaging.
 If they can provide over 20 deb files for various stuff, why not package them in one.
-This is unnecessarily complicating the things.
+This is unnecessarily complicating things.

 So, why am I writing OpenOffice installation guide then?
-Actually, it was a tutorial request by Michel and I obliged to it.
-Without wasting more time, let’s see Open Office installation in Ubuntu and other Ubuntu based Linux distributions.
+Actually, it was a tutorial request by Michel and I obliged it.
+Without wasting more time, let’s see Open Office installation in Ubuntu and other Ubuntu-based Linux distributions.

 Install OpenOffice In Ubuntu & Linux Mint

 Before you go on installing OpenOffice, I would advise uninstalling the already installed LibreOffice.
 To remove LibreOffice, use the following commands:

 sudo apt-get remove --purge libreoffice* sudo apt-get clean sudo apt-get autoremove

 Once you have removed LibreOffice, let’s see how to install OpenOffice now.
 There are two versions available, 32 bit or 64 bit.
 If you are not sure, here is how to find out if you are using 32 bit or 64 bit Ubuntu.

 Install 32 bit OpenOffice in Ubuntu and Linux Mint

 Once you are in the Downloads, use the command below to download the files.

 Once we have the files, time to install them.